 The Offer gathers all order returns, trader returns and order responses from the exchange and sends them to the Offer Manager.

-The Main Compositor subscribes order packages from the Offer Manager.
+The Main Compositor receives order packages from the Offer Manager.

 After serializing the packages, the Main Compositor sends the transaction sequence to the Subordinate Compositor for confirmation.